-17 NPPF paragraph 34.
+15 NPPF paragraph 34.

-18 Employment and Economy Baseline Study (NLP, 2013)
+16 Employment and Economy Baseline Study (NLP, 2013)

-- 5.18 Providing replacement, new town-centre office space forms part of our regeneration proposals for Stevenage Central(19).
+- 5.18 Providing replacement, new town centre office space forms part of our regeneration proposals for Stevenage Central(17).
 It will be fit-for-purpose and capable of attracting new investment to the town.
 We will deliver new floorspace both within the current Leisure Park site and in the 'gateway' areas to the Town Centre adjacent to the remodelled train station. - 5.19 Beyond the Leisure Park, Gunnels Wood is the town's largest employment area and a key driver of the local economy.
 Large parts of the employment area have been remodelled over the last twenty years as large-scale occupiers have downsized premises and regenerated their sites.
 However, the relatively relaxed policy approach taken in the 2004 District Plan means there is no clear distribution of land-uses and few high-quality or landmark buildings.
 A number of non-B-class uses have been introduced in prominent locations. - 5.20 This plan introduces a 'light touch' zonal approach which channels uses to particular parts of the employment area.
 Additional office floorspace will be directed to a new 'edge of centre' zone surrounding the central core.
 There are substantial opportunities to redevelop and intensify sites in this area towards the end of the plan period as regeneration benefits ripple out from the Town Centre. - 5.21 At the southern end of the employment area, the first phases of the Bioscience Catalyst an international facility for research and development have been delivered.
 Land for future phases will continue to be safeguarded. - 5.22 At the same time, it is essential to ensure that the town's employment offer continues to provide opportunities for industries and employees of all types and skills.
 Certain areas of Gunnels Wood will be reserved for smaller units in traditional manufacturing and small-scale distribution uses.
 This approach will also be followed in the town's second employment area at Pin Green, which provides a range of employment uses.
 Several of the town's retail centres contain smaller office or workshop units.
 These sites can help to reduce travel distances by providing jobs close to homes. - 5.23 These responses will deliver a significant amount of new employment in Stevenage by 2031 but will not meet all of the identified needs.
-However, economic activity is not contained by the Borough boundary and Stevenage needs to be viewed within its wider FEMA(20).
+A shortfall of around 11.5ha has been identified by the most up-to-date evidence on employment needs(18). - 5.24 However, economic activity is not contained by the Borough boundary and Stevenage needs to be viewed within its wider FEMA(19).
 Joint work has identified a FEMA along the A1(M) corridor.
 This area broadly covers Stevenage, North Hertfordshire and the eastern half of Central Bedfordshire (see Chapter 3).
-The FEMA contains several distinct sub-areas while links can also be seen between Stevenage and other areas such as Welwyn Garden City(21). - 5.24 The Hertfordshire LEP has set out challenging targets for new job provision in the county.
-Their Growth Deal focuses on three growth areas that have been defined along the main transport corridors.
-Stevenage lies within the A1(M) corridor which stretches from Hatfield to Letchworth and broadly supports the findings of our FEMA work.
+The FEMA contains several distinct sub-areas while links can also be seen between Stevenage and other areas such as Welwyn Garden City(20).

-19 Stevenage Central Town Centre Framework (DLA, 2015)
+17 Stevenage Central Town Centre Framework (DLA, 2015)